Bixkitts/dhcp-mac-hunter/README.md

 libssh itself.

 # About
-This software is for finding a device by MAC or IP on the entire network.
+This software is for finding a device by MAC or IP or Hostname on the entire network.
-It can also list all devices connected to a Cisco IOS switch.
+It can also list all devices connected to a Cisco IOS switch, and more.

 # How To Use
 Write the addresses of the DHCP servers